 Blog Layout

-Judith Clarke • Jun 06, 2024
+Judith Clarke • June 6, 2024

-Unveiling the latest PCOR-ANZ report: A Journey Through Prostate Cancer Care Evolution
+Unveiling the latest PCOR-ANZ report: A Journey Through Prostate Cancer Care Evolution - summary report added!

 We are thrilled to announce the release of the PCOR-ANZ Annual Report 2023: “Prostate Cancer Across Australia and New Zealand PCOR-ANZ 2015-2021.”
 This comprehensive report is dedicated to improving clinical standards and patient outcomes in prostate cancer care through extensive data collection and analysis captured within the PCOR-ANZ registry.
+Update-Nov 2024: An additional 'summary report' has now been added -see below for links.

-• see highlights below, and read full report here
+• see highlights below, and read full report here or summary report here

 Key Highlights Relevant to Aotearoa New Zealand: